Actress Lindsay Lohan leaves rehab after 90 days

 LOS ANGELES Actress Lindsay Lohan on Wednesday completed her 90-day stint in a rehabilitation facility to comply with court-ordered treatment for a reckless driving charge, but still faces more than year of weekly therapy sessions, a Los Angeles judge said.

-Lohan, 27, whose once promising Hollywood career has been upended by legal woes and erratic behaviour, now must complete 15 months of therapy and 30 days of community labour to satisfy her sentence, Los Angeles Superior Court Judge James Dabney said.
+Lohan, 27, whose once promising Hollywood career has been upended by legal woes and erratic behavior, now must complete 15 months of therapy and 30 days of community labor to satisfy her sentence, Los Angeles Superior Court Judge James Dabney said.

 The "Mean Girls" star struck a deal in March to plead no contest to charges that she lied to police when she said she was not behind the wheel after her Porsche sports car smashed into a truck in June 2012, in Santa Monica, California.